drcandacemakedamoore/cleanX/paper/paper.md

 analysis for clinical research projects [@tidy-data].
 Even in the case of relatively high-quality datasets, the task of 'cleaning' is a necessary step, to avoid the problem of poor input leading to poor performance, also known as the "garbage in, garbage out" phenomenon [@Rahm2000DataCP].

 In contemporary research, many approaches to data cleaning for radiology datasets overlook the content of the images themselves.
-The quality of data, especially the image data, is often context-specific to a specific AI model.
+Recent work reveals more open algorithms for image de-identification than for all kinds of image curation[@DIAZ202125].
+However the quality of data, especially the image data, is often context-specific and salient to a particular AI model.

 Algorithms that rely on shape detection may be accomplished with contrast and positional invariance, but specific neural networks or